Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 ###Physics

-The physics is very important yet rather easy part of the Purrfect game.
+The physics is very important yet rather easy part of the [Purrfect][purrfect] game.
 We wanted to accomplish someting similar to the Icy tower game, where you can bounce off the walls to get extra speed and jump higher.
 This is how we implemented it:

 {% highlight js %}
 //in the main game loop